 As we head into a new year, you may well be thinking about what resolutions you can make for 2021 and the goals you want to achieve this year.
 For many people, this might be getting fit, eating more healthily, doing volunteer work, or learning a new language.
 For others, it may be a time to start considering whether you want to take your career in an exciting new direction.
 If 2020 taught us anything, it was the importance of community and social support, so perhaps you are looking for a way to combine a career change with helping others.
-If so, studying for a masters in social work might well be the perfect option for you.
+If so, taking the steps to becoming a social worker, and studying for a masters in social work might well be the perfect option for you.

 Having a job in the field of social work enables you to directly help some of society’s most vulnerable people while still benefiting from a career that offers high levels of job security and good financial stability.
 It can be both daunting and challenging at times, but also extremely rewarding.
 While a Bachelor’s degree in the subject is sufficient for certain jobs in the field, to be eligible for higher-level positions, you will need a masters in social work.

 In this post, we go into more detail about what a Master’s in Social Work involves, the sorts of careers it can lead to, and the benefits of studying the program, in order to help you figure out if this is the right path for you.
 Read on to find out more.